-- A. The Arkansas Medicaid Program provides coverage for a continuous glucose monitor (CGM) for the treatment of a Medicaid client if the client has: Effective 4/1/2024, continuous glucose monitors (CGMs) are processed as a pharmacy claim submission by pharmacies or DME providers.
+- A. Effective 4/1/2024, continuous glucose monitors (CGMs) are processed as a pharmacy claim submission by pharmacies or DME providers.
 Beneficiaries must meet the following criteria for coverage: - 1.
 Either: - a.
-A presence of type 1 diabetes or any other type of diabetes with the use of insulin-more than two (2) times daily; or - b.
+A presence of type 1 diabetes or any other type of diabetes with the use of insulin; or - b.
 A presence of type 1 diabetes or any other type of diabetes with evidence of Level 2 or Level 3 hypoglycemia; or - c.
 Diagnosis of glycogen storage disease type 1a; or - d.
 Use of an insulin pump; and - 2.
 Regular follow-up with a healthcare provider at a minimum every six (6) months to assess for ongoing benefit. - 3.
 See the DHS Pharmacy Vendor's website for specific information for coverage details. - B. Definition.
 As used in this section, "continuous glucose monitor" means an instrument or device, including repair and replacement parts, that: - 1.
-Is designed and offered for the purpose of aiding an individual with diabetes; - Automatically estimates blood glucose levels, also called blood sugar, throughout the day and night; Measures glucose levels at set intervals by means of a small electrode placed under the skin and held in place by an adhesive; and - 3 Is generally not useful to an individual who has not been diagnosed with diabetes.
+Is designed and offered for the purpose of aiding an individual with diabetes; - 2 Automatically estimates blood glucose levels, also called blood sugar, throughout the day and night; - 3 Is generally not useful to an individual who has not been diagnosed with diabetes.

-C. Additional requirements are set out in Section 242.113.
 Beneficiaries with Medicare Part B benefits continue to be serviced under the DME program.